thu-tram/mangg-may-tinh/intro/architecture.md

 Why did we design the Internet with the layering structure that we did?
 Why do only the hosts understand Layers 4 and 7, and not the routers as well?

 The **end-to-end principle** offers wisdom and guidance for designing the Internet.
 David D. Clark, a scientist at MIT and a member of the Internet Architecture Board, was a major contributor to this principle.
-Two of his papers, ``End-to-End Arguments in System Design'' (1981) and ``The Design Philosophy of the DARPA Internet Protocols'' (1988), were hugely influential on the philosophy of the Internet design.
+Two of his papers, "End-to-End Arguments in System Design" (1981) and "The Design Philosophy of the DARPA Internet Protocols" (1988), were hugely influential on the philosophy of the Internet design.

 The end-to-end principle guides the debate about what functionality the network does and doesn't implement.
 The principle is quite broad and has many applications, but we'll focus on the question of: Should we implement reliability (Layer 4) in the network, or only at the end hosts?